 On our second tour around Asia, we couldn’t pass up the opportunity to step foot in Japan again.
 Japan will always be one of our all-time favorite countries to explore.

-We found inexpensive flights from Seoul to Fukuoka costing around $80 USD per person.
-This may be due to the fact that Fukuoka is actually closer to Seoul than it is to Tokyo.
+We found inexpensive flights from Seoul to Fukuoka costing around USD 80 per person.
+This may be because Fukuoka is actually closer to Seoul than it is to Tokyo.
 Therefore, we decided to explore Kyushu, the southernmost island of Japan’s main islands.

 Kyushu Fukuoka | Main City